 Perfectly roasted pork roast, sitting on a bed of Frank’s Kraut.
-Bringing the family together for decades.
+Pork Roast & Sauerkraut, bringing the family together for decades.
+Some even say that eating Pork & Kraut on New Year’s Day will bring you good luck.
+Who couldn’t use a little good luck?

 National Family Week is the week of November 19-25, and Frank’s Kraut asked me to prepare a meal that would gather the family together.
 I think this gets the job done, don’t you?